Governor says Alabama ‘working’ to avoid prison lawsuit

 MONTGOMERY, Ala.
-(AP) — Alabama Gov. Kay Ivey on Monday convened a new criminal justice study commission as the state tries to address its troubled corrections system and said the state is working to avoid a Department of Justice lawsuit over prison conditions.
+(AP) — As Alabama tries to address its troubled corrections system, Gov. Kay Ivey convened a new criminal justice study commission Monday and said the state is working to avoid a Department of Justice lawsuit over prison conditions.

 Ivey said the Governor’s Study Group on Criminal Justice, which held its first meeting Monday, will “study possible solutions for our longstanding prison problems.”
 The group will gather data on sentencing reform, recidivism and policies and make recommendations ahead of the 2020 legislative session.